antonioribeiro/health/README.md

 - View app error messages right in the panel.
 - Http response codes 200 and 500, on error, for services like [Envoyer](https://envoyer.io) to keep track of your app health.

+## Built-in Checkers

+Heath has pre-configured resource checkers for the following services:

+- Database
+- Cache
+- Framework (dummy checker)
+- Http & Https
+- Mail
+- Filesystem
+- Cloud Storage

+But you can add anything else you need!

 ## Screenshots

 ### Panel